logo

 • Vandalism

-The results from the analysis and assessment can be used to plan the security countermeasures for the most severe risks.
+The results from the analysis and assessment can be used to plan the security mitigation for the most severe risks.

 Risk Assessment Methodology